 Please ensure

-– the horse is dry and clean (or at least not caked with mud!)
+– the horse is clean (-ish…at least not caked with mud!)

-– the horse is in a place where it is calm and happy (I don’t mind a walk!)
+– MOST IMPORTANTLY – the horse is in a place where it is calm and happy (I don’t mind a walk!).
+The more regulated the horse’s nervous system is, the more they will get out of their session.

-– the horse hasn’t been fed or exercised in the previous hour (grazing is fine)
+– the horse hasn’t been fed a large or unusual hard feed or exercised vigorously in the previous hour (grazing/roughage is fine)

-– there is shelter from rain in inclement weather (massage can burn a horse through wet fur)
+– there is shelter from rain in inclement weather (I’m old)

 – I begin by getting a full case history of your horse and any particular concerns the owner has.
-The horse is observed moving and at rest, and a massage treatment is tailored to the individual (no two horses are the same, so no two treatments are the same!)
+The horse is observed moving and at rest, and the session is tailored to the individual (no two horses are the same, so no two sessions are the same!).
+As important as the owner history is, the horse usually tells me the most important information.

 – Questions are encouraged throughout the treatment, and in some cases I try to get the client to feel what I’m feeling.
 If you haven’t learnt something by the time I’ve left, I haven’t done my job!

-– I generally recommend a horse is given 48-72 hours rest following a treatment.
+– I generally recommend a horse is given 48-72 hours rest following a treatment, which may include in-hand exercises to help the horse explore its new body.
 Take it easy!
 Remember, you can’t hurt anything by going too slow (please advise if you have a competition coming up in the following days and I will adjust the treatment to accommodate this, or we can reschedule for after the competition).

 – Please DO NOT administer worming pastes, drugs or medications in the 12 hours following a massage.

-– It is normal for horses to display lethargy or decreased appetite in the 24-48 hours following a treatment.
+– It is normal for horses to display lethargy or increased thirst in the 24-48 hours following a treatment.
 If you are at all concerned, please don’t hesitate to call me!

-– Please also consider that these symptoms may not be massage related.
+– Please also consider that symptoms may not be related to bodywork.
 If in doubt please use your best judgement in seeking veterinary advice.

 Any questions or concerns following a treatment?
-Give me a call any time!
+Get in touch.